 Evaluation

-- Our tests showed that repeated severe blows against hard rigid metal corners did not result in breakage of the baton, although
+- Repeated severe blows against hard rigid metal corners did not result in breakage of the baton, although some tearing of foam was noticed.

-some tearing of foam was noticed. - The only way we have found to break a RedMan Training Baton was by repeatedly bending it back and forth by hand, until the inner core failed.
-We were not able to break any baton by striking it against any surface.
+- The only way we have found to break a RedMan Training Baton, was to repeatedly bend it double, back and forth by hand, until the inner core failed.
+We were not able to break any baton by striking against any surface.